New York City schools to close Monday to fight coronavirus

-NEW YORK (AP) — New York City will close the nation's largest public school system on Monday, sending over 1.1 million children home in hopes of curbing the spread of coronavirus, the city's mayor announced Sunday, calling it a “very troubling moment.”
+NEW YORK (AP) — New York City will close the nation's largest public school system Monday, sending over 1.1 million children home in hopes of curbing the spread of coronavirus, the city's mayor announced Sunday.

-A somber Mayor Bill de Blasio announced the decision to close schools through at least April 20 and possibly for the school year, following a growing number of school closures in communities and entire states nationwide and mounting pressure in New York from residents, City Council members and others.
+A somber Mayor Bill de Blasio announced the decision to close schools through at least April 20 — and possibly for the school year — as similar closures occurred in communities and entire states nationwide and pressure mounted from New York residents, City Council members and others.

-The mayor called it a “very troubling moment, a moment when I’m just distraught at having to take this action, but I became convinced over the course of today that there is no other choice.”

-He also announced that there were now five deaths in New York and that he was ordering the end of elective surgeries.
+“I have no words for how horrible it is, but it has become necessary," de Blasio said.
+“As of now, school is canceled for tomorrow."

+Hours later, he also took aim at the city's nightlife, saying he would sign an order Monday limiting the city's 27,000 restaurants and bars to takeout and delivery only.
+The order, which would take effect Tuesday at 9 a.m., would also shut down all nightclubs, movie theaters and concert venues.

+County officials have said schools will shut as well on Long Island, in Erie County, including Buffalo, and in Westchester County.

+The decision, late on a Sunday, put parents in a position of trying to arrange alternative childcare arrangements with little notice.

-And he said students in kindergarten through 12th grade would begin “remote learning” a week from Monday with teachers being trained on the novel methods beginning Tuesday.
+The school system, officials said, would attempt to quickly launch a “remote learning” program a week from Monday, with teachers being trained on the methods beginning Tuesday.

 He said the city would get through it through everyone “looking out for each other."